-In this blog guide, we’ll walk you through how to perform a do-it-yourself deck inspection.
-We also provide you with a list of the tools you will need for your inspection and how to use those tools when inspecting your deck for the best results.
+In this DIY deck safety checklist guide, we’ll walk you through the steps to conduct a thorough do-it-yourself deck inspection.
+You’ll also find a list of essential tools and tips on how to use them for the most effective inspection results.

 - Safety First